Are you ready for unsurpassed telemark performance, convenience, durability, and touring?

-Engineered using bomber titanium, aluminum and stainless steel for ultimate control and reliability when charging hard downhill.
-No plastic parts or floppy cables, so you can push your boundaries with confidence and style.
+Precision engineered designs using bomber materials for ultimate control and reliability when charging hard downhill.
+No wimpy plastic parts or floppy cables.

-Adjustable Thru Axle and Switch Plate technology transitions easily from neutral to an active position with one simple adjustment.
+Adjustable telemark turn feel from neutral to active.
 Adapt to the conditions or your own style, whether you’re a free-heeling expert or first timer.